badgirlbongi/bongihub/workflow.md

 --- index.html and styles.css

 10/04/2024
-+ continuing with portfile project created portfile 2 replica of portfile
-+ working on portfile_2
++ continuing working on portfile_2
---- index.html and styles.css
+--- learning how to find an api for google maps